 - 1/4 tsp. mustard

-- 6 tbsp. vegetable oil
+- 6 tbsp. vegetable oil, any variety

 Recipe note: Be sure to follow the instructions carefully and slowly add the oil just a tiny bit at a time in order to get it to thicken up properly.
 If you're struggling to get the mayonnaise creamy, just slow up on the oil, and keep on blending.